ncentola-2w/aws-macie-sns/README.md

 The following happens after the scan:
 1. The Macie job will create some findings
-2. Eventbridge will look for findings from `aws.macie` and forward to and SNS topic
+2. Eventbridge will look for findings from `aws.macie` and forward to an SNS topic
-3. A lambda function will receive a message from SNS and send a request to our preconfigure slack webhook
+3. A lambda function will receive a message from SNS and send a request to our preconfigured slack webhook